gluestack/ui-example-nativewind/README.md

 ## Created By GeekyAnts

-GeekyAnts is a team of React Native experts who love open-source and solving developer problems.
+GeekyAnts is a team of React Native experts who love open-source and solving developers problems.
 We’ve been working on React Native since 2015 and have designed and built React Native apps for almost 200+ clients across the globe.
 Our clients include startups to big enterprises!
 Need help with your React Native app?

 [Contact Us](https://geekyants.com/?utm_source=gluestack-ui-home&utm_medium=home-page&utm_campaign=meet-the-creators)